camunda/camunda-docs-manual/content/reference/rest/history/job-log/post-job-log-query.md

 ---

-Query for historic job logs that fulfill the given parameters.
+Queries for historic job logs that fulfill the given parameters.
-This method is slightly more powerful than the [GET query]({{< relref "reference/rest/history/job-log/get-job-log-query.md" >}}) because it allows filtering by historic job logs values of the different types `String`, `Number` or `Boolean`.
+This method is slightly more powerful than the [Get Job Logs]({{< relref "reference/rest/history/job-log/get-job-log-query.md" >}}) method because it allows filtering by historic job logs values of the different types `String`, `Number` or `Boolean`.

 # Method